-It’s up to you to know where it is good to push yourself without going too far by putting yourself or others in danger.
+It’s up to you to know when to push yourself.
 Your guides do not know your fitness level, your fears or your medical history so do not hand over your power to your guide.
 Know your limits, know when to ask for help and know when to turn back.

 Hikes can differ dramatically on your rafting trip.
 There are hundreds of side canyons to stop at during a river trip and which ones you visit will depend on the length and pacing of your trip.